Efficiently Guiding Imitation Learning Agents with Human Gaze: Discussion and Future Work

-We also highlight that utilizing human gaze provides additional information to what is encoded implicitly in the game state (such as motion).
-Our work confirms prior research showing gaze can help extract more information from a demonstrator than traditional state-action pairs.
 Additionally, human gaze and actions from demonstrations may be correlated in time.
 Our approach only utilizes gaze per game state, and so do all other approaches we compare against.
 Utilizing temporal connections in the gaze signal is a direction for future work.
+We hope our work encourages the research community to innovate on other novel ideas for efficiently incorporating human attention as part of different learning frameworks.